rcook/isopy/docs/commands/packages.md

 ## `packages` command

-_List local and/or remote packages_
+_Lists local and/or remote packages_

 Lists locally cached packages or packages available for download from sources such as [Python Standalone Builds][python-build-standalone-releases] or